roblatour/OMVBackup/README.md

 - creates an image file which may be flashed to another USB drive using a flashing tool such as Raspberry Pi Imager
 - optionally compresses the image file to save space
 - provides uninterrupted direct, SSH, and OMV managed file accesses through out the backup and compress processes
-- takes the OMV web interface offline and puts the OS drive in read only mode for the time needed to do the backup
+- takes the OMV web interface offline only for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
 - no rebooting is required